 ABOUT DESTON NOKES

 Deston is the product of a family of journalists on one side, and good-humored artisans on the other.
-His father, R. Gregory Nokes, served as an Associated Press foreign correspondent and Washington, D.C.-based bureau chief before retiring to Oregon to author books on Oregon history.
+His father, R. Gregory Nokes, served as an Associated Press foreign correspondent and Washington, D.C. bureau chief before retiring to Oregon to author books on Oregon history.
 His mother, Audrey Nokes, was an artist in Kauai, making angels from natural materials gathered on the island.

 Deston grew up living in New York, Puerto Rico, Buenos Aires, Cambridge, Mass., and Washington, D.C.
 He learned Spanish from playing with the local kids on the cobblestone streets of Old San Juan.
 He attended Willamette University in Salem, Ore., where he spent a semester abroad in Central America, furthering his interest in politics, Spanish and writing.
 He graduated in 1981 with a Bachelor of Arts in Political Science.

 Forming Nokes Communications

-In 2000, following a dull night waiting for the sky to fall on Y2K, he departed NW Natural and started Nokes Communications, where he works as a copywriter, editor, and public relations consultant for a variety of public and private entities.
+In 2000, he started Nokes Communications, where he works as a copywriter, editor, and public relations consultant for a variety of public and private entities.

-Deston also works as a freelance journalist and travel feature writer, which takes him to destinations around the globe.
+Deston worked as a freelance journalist and travel feature writer, which took him to destinations around the globe.
 His articles have been published in Travel + Leisure, Bon Appétit, Alaska Airlines Beyond, CityPASS, The Oregonian and other publications.

 Deston makes his home in Gresham, Ore., and has a daughter and son.